The Kenny K Biography Project

 Through my connections and friends in Tampa’s hip-hop community, I was introduced to the legacy of Kenneth “Kenny K” Waters – Tampa’s first hip-hop DJ.
 From 1987 to 1993, Kenny K was the voice of hip-hop in Tampa and for much of Central Florida.
 And not only was he popular in Tampa, but he was also one of the founding members of legendary hip-hop group Digital Underground and a pallbearer at the funeral of Black Panther Huey Newton.

 Unfortunately, in February 1994, Kenny passed away, leaving a hole in the hip-hop community.
 Some say that hole was never filled.

 With my acumen for writing and ability to ask the right questions, I proposed to some of the older hip-hop veterans that I be the one to finally tell Kenny’s story.
-To write an article or a book and build the most complete multi-media archive of his recordings, radio shows, and other media to finally let the world know his legacy.
+To write an article or a book or film a documentary and build the most complete multi-media archive of his recordings, radio shows, and other media to finally let the world know his legacy.